blancas/kern/README.md

 * Access to the parser's internal state from client code.
 * Sample parsers in `src/main/resources`.

-The library is intended for parsing all kinds of text.
-In addition, there is support for programming language development throughout the `lexer` and `expr` namespaces.
+The library is intended for parsing text of all kinds.
+In addition, there is support for parsing programming languages and data formats with language-like notations like JSON and EDN.
+The lexer combinators may be configured for various language features like handling of whitespace, block and line comments, case sensitivity, and patterns for identifiers, among others.

 ## Parser Combinators